r09491/poorscrum/README.md

 The tools do not work with pptx files from _libre office_!

-The tools tested under Linux only!
+The tools is tested under Linux only!

 ## TODO

 * Add a tool for adding burnup charts
+* Add additional layout for scrum
 * Run under windows